LugoBlogger/TE-201-428-artificial-intelligence/assignments/assignment-1.md

 in a compressed file `.zip`.

-You may use ChatGPT, but be careful that it may give you a false answer and somtimes it is hallucinated.
+You may use ChatGPT, but be careful that it may give you a false answer and sometimes it is hallucinated.
 The point of learning is to understand what you write.
 Without understanding your answer by yourself, this assignment is useless.

 ## Problem 1 (70 points)